microsoft/GFB-audio-control/README.md

 ## Contributing

-This code has been created as part of a summer intern project by Eloi Moliner ( email ), Ph.D.
+This code has been created as part of a summer intern project by Eloi Moliner (eloi.moliner@aalto.fi), Ph.D.
 Student, Aalto University, Finland

 ---